-One of the most common problems that trigger the check engine light on Nissan vehicles is a loose gas cap.
+A loose gas cap is one of the most common problems that trigger the check engine light on Nissan vehicles.
 If you recently added fuel, you may have forgotten to tighten the gas cap.

 Find a safe location to pull over and tighten the gas cap until it is tight or clicks.
 The gas cap must be replaced in some cases because the gasket that seals the vapor fuels from escaping can get damaged.

 Don’t expect the check engine light to turn off immediately.
-It can take up to a week for the check engine light to reset on its own, or you can use an OBD-II scanner to reset the light yourself.
+It can take up to a week for the check engine light to reset, or you can use an OBD-II scanner to reset the light yourself.

 It is not recommended to drive your Nissan if the check engine light is flashing.

-There are hundreds of possible problems that can cause the check engine light on a NISSAN vehicle to come on.
+Hundreds of possible problems can cause the check engine light on a NISSAN vehicle to come on.
 The most common issues are spark plugs, oxygen sensors, and catalytic converter failure.
 Instead of guessing what is wrong, use an OBD-II scanner to read the fault codes.